-Bell v.
+- 5. Dr. Moline's deception was laid bare in September 2022 by a federal judge in the District Court for the Middle District of North Carolina who rejected the efforts of certain plaintiffs' law firms for whom Dr. Moline works to keep the evidence of her deceit under seal.
+See Exhibit B, Bell v.
 Am.
 Int'l Indus. et al., No. 1:17-CV-00111 (M.D.N.C.
 Sept.
 13, 2022), ECF No. 398 at 4, 17, 22 (the "Bell Opinion").
 The Bell Opinion excoriated Dr. Moline because of her "concealment" of information about occupational asbestos exposures of Betty Bell-a plaintiff in cosmetic talc litigation who was also confirmed to be one of the individuals included in Dr. Moline's article.
 Id. at 16-18, 20.
-The court found that the inclusion of an individual with asbestos exposures apart from allegedly contaminated talc had "direct bearing on the study's credibility" as it contradicted the entire foundation of the Article.
+The court found that the inclusion of an individual with asbestos exposures apart from allegedly contaminated tale had "direct bearing on the study's credibility" as it contradicted the entire foundation of the Article.
 The Court also expressed grave concern about the "groundbreaking nature" and "widespread influence" of the Moline Article "on the cosmetic talc litigation nationwide" given that this critical information had been shielded from public disclosure until the Bell Opinion was issued.
-Id.

-- 6. As Dr. Moline intended, her disparaging statements have caused LTL significant and ongoing commercial, reputational, and financial harm.
-In fact, when LTL's predecessor announced that it would stop selling talc-based Johnson's Baby Powder in North America, it cited "declining" demand "due in large part to changes in consumer habits" that were "fueled by misinformation around the safety of the product and a constant barrage of litigation advertising."
-The Moline Article is a central element of that misinformation. - 7.
-With her malfeasance now unveiled, Dr. Moline should be held accountable for the egregious harm she has caused to LTL, and should be required to retract her Article and issue corrective disclosures.
+Id. - 6.
+As Dr. Moline intended, her disparaging statements have caused LTL significant and ongoing commercial, reputational, and financial harm.
+In fact, when LTL's predecessor announced that it would stop selling talc-based Johnson's Baby

+Powder in North America, it cited "declining" demand "due in large part to changes in consumer habits" that were "fueled by misinformation around the safety of the product and a constant barrage of litigation advertising."
+The Moline Article is a central element of that misinformation.

+- 7. With her malfeasance now unveiled, Dr. Moline should be held accountable for the egregious harm she has caused to LTL, and should be required to retract her Article and issue corrective disclosures.
 Further, the deliberate nature of Dr. Moline's conduct demands a stringent award designed to deter such conduct, which has become a hallmark of the mass tort plaintiffs' bar's business model. - 8.
-Indeed, this most recent revelation concerning Dr. Moline's deceit is only further affirmation of a long-running and troubling trend of doctors leveraging their credentials to fabricate false narratives and support "junk science" to bolster the mass tort plaintiffs' bar's claims.2 These purported experts contrive baseless opinions, which plaintiffs' lawyers then use to confuse juries, secure extreme verdicts, and in turn pay these same experts.
-And all the while, the firms and experts fight to conceal their duplicity behind protective orders and fight disclosure of key facts that would illuminate this deceit.
+Indeed, the revelation of Dr. Moline's deceit is only further affirmation of a long-running and troubling trend of doctors leveraging their credentials to fabricate false narratives and support "junk science" to bolster the mass tort plaintiffs' bar's claims.
+These purported experts contrive baseless opinions, which plaintiffs' lawyers then use to confuse juries, secure extreme verdicts, and in turn